Takudzwamakopa/Homelab/README.md

 ### Virtual Machines
 - Kali Linux (attacker) — Metasploit, Nmap, Netcat
 - Metasploitable 2 (vulnerable target) — For exploitation practice
-- Wazuh Server with Elasticsearch and Kibana — For detection and monitoring *(Note: Wazuh web interface setup is still under troubleshooting)*
+- HELK Server with Elasticsearch and Kibana — For detection and monitoring

 ### Network Topology
 - Adapter 1 (Host-only): Internal VM communication
-- Adapter 2 (NAT): Internet access for Kali and Wazuh updates
+- Adapter 2 (NAT): Internet access for Kali and HELK updates
 - All traffic between attacker and target monitored by Wazuh

 ---